 Vaccination

-Your kitten requires a series of injections to protect him or her from potentially fatal viral and bacterial diseases – particularly cat flu and feline enteritis.
-They need the three boosters because maternal antibodies interfere with their response to vaccination, and these antibodies wane at different rates in different kittens.
-We recommend vaccinating against feline leukaemia virus at the 2nd and 3rd vaccinations.
+Your kitten requires a series of injections to protect them from potentially fatal viral and bacterial diseases – Herpes virus, Calicivirus and Feline Parvovirus.
+They need the three boosters to ensure the highest protection against these diseases.

 6-8 weeks | F3 (Herpesvirus, Calicivirus, Feline Enteritis Virus) |